pyblosxom/pyblosxom/docs/source/dev_architecture.rst

 ``request``
    a Request object

-Functions that implement this callback don't need to return anything--modifications to the entry_data dict are done in place.
+Functions that implement this callback don't need to return anything--modifications to the ``entry_data`` dict are done in place.

+See :ref:`writing-a-postformatter`.

 cb_start
 --------

 The start callback allows plugins to execute startup/initialization code.
-Use this callback for any setup code that your plugin needs, like:
+Use this callback for any setup code that your plugin needs,
+like:

 * reading saved data from a file
 * checking to make sure configuration variables are set